 Julian’s role as TFA General Manager, Business Development and Marketing is to direct and drive with TFA’s great people, significant commercial and participation growth, increased profile and enhanced presentation and communications of the sport.
 As a member of the TFA Leadership Team, and with a strong focus to achieving our collective strategic goals to 2020, Julian is active and engaged on a number of fronts internal and external to the sport.
 This includes as a leader of teams, key advocate, marketing/BD practitioner and promoting/positioning the sport with the NRL and stakeholders as the leading sporting community in Australia.
 When time permits, Julian still enjoys competing with mates as an ‘Over 30’s’ player and as a parent of three budding juniors; playing with and watching in awe the next generation emerge.

-Marianne’s role is to facilitate collaboration and implementation of strategy to support the development of the sport – both on-field and off-field.
+As the General Manager of Sport Operations, Marianne’s role is to facilitate collaboration and implementation of strategy to support the development of the sport – both on-field and off-field.
 Marianne looks forward to this strategic cycle as we increase our presence in the Australian sporting industry as a leading community-minded sport.
 Marianne enjoys being part of a sport that brings people of all ages, both genders and from all backgrounds together - to play a sport that is simple and complex at the same time.

 Business Operations Unit